code-423n4/2025-02-blend-fv/README.md

 ## Overview
 - 20,000 USDC of this contest will be allocated for FV.
-- Conventional bug submission, issue judgment, and all reward distribution will be managed by Cantina.
+- Conventional bug submission, issue judgment, and all reward distribution will be managed by Code4rena.
 - FV component is unique as participants are incentivized to implement and verify high coverage properties using the Certora Prover.
 - The judging of FV is conducted by Certora, with different submissions, incentives, and judging processes compared to the standard contest.
 These processes are explained in this document.